kanakogi/WP-Theme-Test/README.md

 ## Description

 The theme can be changed and displayed to only logged in users.

+The visitors of the website see your old theme while you are testing the new one.

+Only the administrator of the WordPress site sees the new theme that can now be tested safely.

-You can use this plugin instead of "Theme Test Drive".
+You can also use this plugin instead of "Theme Test Drive".

 ## Installation